 You can customise which weather service it uses (including Yahoo, OpenWeatherMap and Forecast.io) and if you shake the watch while on this watch face, it gives you a description of the weather and location in words e.g. 'Fair, Shoreditch' as well as the time it last updated.
 Time, date, temperature and battery levels are also visible.

-We will continue to update this feature.
-Let us know any Pebble and Pebble Time watch faces that we have missed in the comments below.
+We'll continue to update this feature through 2017 .
+What Pebble watch faces are you using?
+Let us know any we've missed in the comments below.

 Wareable may get a commission